DataFire/Integrations/integrations/generated/windows_graphrbac/README.md

 *Output schema unknown*

 ### ServicePrincipals_Get
 Gets service principal information from the directory.
+Query by objectId or pass a filter to query by appId

 ```js